Programmier-AG/BeeLogger/README.md

 Dont forget to rename the example_config to `config` and fill in the data!

+Finally restart Apache:
+`sudo service apache2 restart`

 ## Setting up database
 Install MySql server and client.

-`sudo apt install mysql-server mysql-client`
+`sudo apt install mariadb-server mariadb-client`

 Launch the admin panel of your choice or do the following in the console: